-ITA officials are instructed not to provide letters of support for MDCP applications.
+ITA officials, including all employees of ITA's Commercial Service, are instructed not to provide letters of support for MDCP applications.
 ITA officials have the opportunity to comment on applications as part of the review and selection process as set forth in V.B.